Azure/acr/docs/AAD-OAuth.md

 The body of the payload might provide additional details, but all the information you need is contained in the `Www-Authenticate` header.

-With this information we're now ready to call `/oauth2/token` to obtain an ACR access token that will allow us to use the `/v2/_catalog` API.
+With this information we're now ready to call `POST /oauth2/token` to obtain an ACR access token that will allow us to use the `GET /v2/_catalog` API.
 Here's how such a call looks when done via `curl`:

 ```bash
 export registry="contosoregistry.azurecr.io"